ember-engines/ember-engines.com/tests/dummy/app/templates/docs/testing-acceptance.md

 });
 ```

-Here is an acceptance test for routing:
+Here is an application test for routing:

 ```js
 // admin-engine/tests/acceptance/basic-test.js